 Individual or bespoke design has its rewards: one-on-one contact to meet client requirements, designing around location demands (one standard design does not suit everyone) and your choice of builder.
 Many times an award winner, formally qualified altogether with years of practical design experience in this state.

 Enjoy your design creation experience with ACW or WDG

-Following years of study at design school, winning awards and working in drawing offices, Alex branched out on his own in the belief that he could provide a personal approach to the design of buildings, heritage and place-making – bringing together both experience and fresh ideas.
+Following years of study at design school, winning awards and working in drawing offices, Alex branched out on his own in the belief that he could provide a personal approach to the design of buildings, heritage, planning and place-making – bringing together both experience and fresh ideas.

-Rather than being part of a large company the client benefits by becoming involved with all aspects and deals directly with Alex.
+Rather than being part of a large company the client benefits by becoming involved with all aspects of design and deals directly with Alex.
 Alex documents everything rather than contracting out.
 A raft of consultants are available should they be required.

 Projects come from many sources: private clients, commercial syndicates or the wider community.

 With a design based education the approach has always to bring robust critique about the design: some practical ideas, others unique, or, slightly different, always working with the owner on their very own place.
 Often the circumstance is complex: a mixture of regulations, policies and a desire to deliver a creative opportunity, resulting in that no two projects being the same.

 Have a thorough look through the website – should you be interested in pursuing a design for any sort of building or place-making project, Alex will certainly be interested.